-Analog designers need to deal with an almost infinite series of "But", and the experienced designer will know when to stop, when is the "But what if" not a problem anymore.
+Analog designers need to deal with an almost infinite series of "But".

+The experienced designer will know when to stop, when is the "But what if" not a problem anymore.

 The most common error in analog integrated circuit design is a "I did not imagine that my circuit could fail in this manner" type of problem.
 Or, not following the line of "But"'s far enough.

 But if we follow all the "But"'s we will never tapeout!

-Although active-RC filters are great for linearity and easy to drive, but if we need accurate time constant, there are better alternatives.
-7.2 Gm-C
+Active-RC filters are great for linearity, but if we need accurate time constant, there are better alternatives.

+11.2 Gm-C